junodevs/junohosting.net/README.md

 ## License

-The NPFM website is available under the MIT License.
-A copy of the MIT license can be found in the [`license`](LICENSE) file
+The Juno Hosting website is available under the MIT License.
+A copy of which can be found in the [`LICENSE`](LICENSE) file